-Special warnings regarding use of the medicine Before (and during) treatment with XELJANZ, tell your doctor if:
+Special warnings regarding use of the medicine Before treatment with XELJANZ, tell your doctor if:

-- you think you have an infection or have symptoms of an infection such as fever, sweating, chills, muscle aches, cough, shortness of breath, new phlegm or change in phlegm, weight loss, warm or red or painful skin or sores on your body, difficulty or pain when swallowing, diarrhoea or stomach pain, burning when you urinate or urinating more often than normal, feeling very tired. - you have a condition that increases your chance of infection (e.g., diabetes, HIV/AIDS, or a weak immune system). - you have any kind of infection, are being treated for any infection, or if you have infections that keep coming back.
+- you think you have an infection or have symptoms of an infection such as fever, sweating, chills, muscle aches, cough, shortness of breath, new phlegm or change in phlegm, weight loss, warm or red or painful skin or sores on your skin, difficulty or pain when swallowing, diarrhoea or stomach pain, burning when you urinate or urinating more often than normal, fatigue. - you have a condition that increases your chance of infection (e.g., diabetes, HIV/AIDS, or a weak immune system). - you have any kind of infection, are being treated for any infection, or if you have infections that keep coming back.
 Tell your doctor immediately if you feel unwell.

-XELJANZ can reduce your body's ability to respond to infections and may make an existing infection worse or increase the chance of getting a new infection. - you have or previously had tuberculosis or have been in close contact with someone with tuberculosis.
-Your doctor will refer you for a tuberculosis test before treatment with XELJANZ and may retest during treatment. - you have any chronic lung disease. - you have liver problems.
-See also 'Do not use this medicine if'. - you have or previously had hepatitis B or C (viruses that affect the liver).
+- XELJANZ can reduce your body's ability to respond to infections and may make an existing infection worse or increase the chance of getting a new infection. - you have or previously had tuberculosis or have been in close contact with someone with tuberculosis.
+Your doctor will refer you for a tuberculosis test before treatment with XELJANZ and may retest during treatment. - you have any chronic lung disease. - you have liver problems. - you have or previously had hepatitis B or C (viruses that affect the liver).
 The virus may become active while you are taking XELJANZ.
-Your doctor may refer you for blood tests for hepatitis before and during use of the medicine. - you have ever had any type of cancer, and/or if you are a current or past smoker.
+Your doctor may refer you for blood tests for hepatitis before and during use of the medicine. - you are 65 or older, have ever had any type of cancer, and also if you are a current or past smoker.
 XELJANZ may increase your risk of certain cancers.
-White blood cell cancer, lung cancer and other types of cancers (such as breast, skin, prostate and pancreatic) have been reported in patients treated with XELJANZ.
-If you develop cancer while taking XELJANZ your doctor will assess whether to stop XELJANZ treatment. - There are known risks of fractures, e.g., in people 65 or older, in women, or in patients who take corticosteroids (e.g., prednisone). - Cases of non-melanoma skin cancer have been observed in patients taking XELJANZ.
+White blood cell cancer, lung cancer and other cancers (such as breast, skin, prostate and pancreatic) have been reported in patients treated with XELJANZ.
+If you develop cancer while taking XELJANZ your doctor will assess whether to stop XELJANZ treatment. - you are at known risk of fractures, e.g., if you are 65 or older, you are a woman, or take corticosteroids (e.g., prednisone). - Cases of non-melanoma skin cancer have been observed in patients taking XELJANZ.
 Your doctor may recommend that you have regular skin examinations while taking XELJANZ.
-If new skin lesions appear during or after therapy or if existing lesions change appearance, tell your doctor. - you have had diverticulitis (inflammation of the large intestine) or ulcers in the stomach or intestines (see section 4). - you have kidney problems. - you are planning to get vaccinated, inform your doctor.
-Certain types of vaccines should not be given when taking XELJANZ.
+If new skin lesions appear during or after therapy or if existing lesions change appearance, tell your doctor. - you have had diverticulitis (a type of inflammation of the large intestine) or ulcers in the stomach or intestines (see section 4). - you have kidney problems. - you are planning to get vaccinated.
+Inform your doctor.
+Certain types of vaccines may not be given when taking XELJANZ.
 Before starting treatment with XELJANZ, you should receive all the recommended vaccinations.
 Your doctor will decide whether you need to have a herpes zoster vaccination. - you have heart problems, high blood pressure, high cholesterol, and also if you are a current or past smoker.